runonbitcoin/walleteering/guide/02-purse.md

 # Chapter 2.
 Implementing Purse

 In this chapter, you'll implement the `Purse API`.
 You'll create a wallet adapter that calls your wallet and then you'll use it to pay for a few jigs.
-Make sure to read [Chapter 1](01-background.md) first to understand how `pay()` fits into Run's overall flow.
+Make sure to read [Chapter 1](01-background.md) first to understand how `pay()` fits into RUN's overall flow.
 Now let's get started.

 ## The Purse API

-Here is Run's `Purse API`:
+Here is RUN's `Purse API`:

     class Purse {
         async pay(rawtx: string, parents: Array<{satoshis, script}>) : string